HeikkiHietala/spotify-song-display/README.md

 # Spotify Song Display

-How to show the song on Spotify with ESP32 and e-paper display
+How to show the song which is playing on Spotify with ESP32 and e-paper display.

 Building instructions are available on my blog, https://www.sabulo.com/sb/3d-printing-2/spotify-song-display-with-esp32-and-e-paper-display/